muppin/mastering-DevOps/Interview Questions/Ayushi.md

 - Cross questions on stage(replacing latest image tag from build number)
 - Suppose the latest image is not there?
 Docker deamon will check in node first if its not there it will check in registry.
 - Which tools u have used in pipeline?
-- Which tools u have admin access and which tools u have only usage access? (have to be reviewed)
+- Which tools u have admin access and which tools u have only usage access?
 - Explain deamon set
-- What all details will be having inside deamon set? (have to be reviewed)
+- What all details will be having inside deamon set?
 - What is PV and PVC
 - Command to list pv and pvs?
 - Out of PV and PVC which is namespace scoped?